-1. Institutional level Academic calendar:

-The Institution prepares it at the commencement of the academic year and makes it available in the College website.
-It covers the schedule of working days, examination dates, holidays, vacation, festivals, cultural fests, and sports.

-1. Departmental level
+- 1. Institutional level Academic calendar : - The Institution prepares it at the commencement of the academic year and makes it available in the College website .It covers the schedule of working days, examination dates ,holidays, vacation , festivals , cultural fests, and sports.
+The Director and senior colleagues prepare the time table by correlating the working days available and coverage of curriculum of the subjects. - 1.
+Departmental level - Annual Plan of activity: Each department prepares it before the commencement of the academic year after reviewing the previous year's activities and plans the academic year with enrichment activities.

-- Annual Plan of activity: Each department prepares it before the commencement of the academic year after reviewing the previous year's activities and plans the academic year with enrichment activities. - Course Plan: Faculties prepare the lesson plan for each subject dividing the entire syllabus into number of units and lecture hours. - Adherence to the Teaching Plan: A Course file maintained
+- Course Plan: Faculties prepare the lesson plan for each subject dividing the entire syllabus into number of units and lecture hours. - Adherence to the Teaching Plan: A Course file maintained by the faculty members divides the hours between classroom instruction, student seminars and lab sessions.

-- by the faculty members divides the hours between classroom instruction, student seminars and lab sessions. - Master Log book: Maintains the details of teaching hours and working days.
-The Director and HODs monitor each Course's development, to ensure its effective completion in the allotted time and ideal balance of practical and theory hours.
+Master Log book : Each class teacher maintains it with details of teaching hours and working days.
+The Director and HODs monitor each Course's development, to ensure its effective completion in the allotted time and ideal balance of practical and theoretical hours.